ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 target_audience: 'Developers deploying and maintaining Orbit chains.'
 sidebar_position: 5
 ---
-This guide outlines the process to deploy `token bridge contracts` for your Orbit chain using the Orbit SDK.
-As highlighted in the [introduction page](introduction.md), deploying a token bridge is a crucial step after initializing your Orbit chain, enabling the bridging of ERC-20 tokens to and from your Orbit chain.

-For a practical approach, we recommend the following examples from the Orbit SDK repository:

-- For Orbit chains using ETH as the native token, explore [this ETH token bridge deployment example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-token-bridge-eth/index.ts).
-- For Custom fee token Orbit chains, refer to [this custom fee token bridge deployment example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-token-bridge-custom-fee-token/index.ts).

-These resources are designed for users who prefer a hands-on learning experience.
-Ensure you're familiar with the prerequisites mentioned in the introduction before proceeding.
 The <a data-quicklook-from='arbitrum-nitro'>Arbitrum Nitro stack</a> was designed without native support for specific token bridging standards at the protocol level, but Offchain Labs crafted a "canonical bridge" that ensures seamless token transfers between the parent and child chain.

 This development enhances the interoperability of the Arbitrum Orbit ecosystem.